-Blood sample.
-Your doctor will order blood tests to determine your levels of thyroid-stimulating hormone (TSH), the pituitary hormone that normally stimulates the thyroid gland, as well as levels of thyroid hormones.
+Blood tests.
+Blood tests can help your doctor determine your levels of thyroid-stimulating hormone (TSH) — the pituitary hormone that normally stimulates the thyroid gland — and your levels of thyroid hormones.
 People with Graves' disease usually have lower than normal levels of TSH and higher levels of thyroid hormones.

-Another laboratory test measures the levels of the antibody known to cause Graves' disease.
-This test usually isn't necessary to make a diagnosis, but a negative result might indicate another cause for hyperthyroidism.
+Your doctor may order another lab test to measure the levels of the antibody known to cause Graves' disease.
+It's usually not needed to diagnose the disease, but results that don't show antibodies might suggest another cause of hyperthyroidism.

 - Radioactive iodine uptake.
 Your body needs iodine to make thyroid hormones.
 By giving you a small amount of radioactive iodine and later measuring the amount of it in your thyroid gland with a specialized scanning camera, your doctor can determine the rate at which your thyroid gland takes up iodine.
 The amount of radioactive iodine taken up by the thyroid gland helps determine if Graves' disease or another condition is the cause of the hyperthyroidism.
 This test may be combined with a radioactive iodine scan to show a visual image of the uptake pattern.

 - Ultrasound.
 Ultrasound uses high-frequency sound waves to produce images of structures inside the body.
-Ultrasound can show if the thyroid gland is enlarged, and is most useful in people who can't undergo radioactive iodine uptake, such as pregnant women.
+It can show if the thyroid gland is enlarged.
+It's most useful in people who can't undergo radioactive iodine uptake, such as pregnant women.

 - Imaging tests.
-If the diagnosis of Graves' ophthalmopathy isn't clear from a clinical assessment, your doctor may order an imaging test, such as CT scan, a specialized X-ray technology that produces thin cross-sectional images.
-Magnetic resonance imaging (MRI), which uses magnetic fields and radio waves to create either cross-sectional or 3-D images, also may be used.
+If the diagnosis of Graves' disease isn't clear from a clinical assessment, your doctor may order special imaging tests, such as a CT scan or MRI.

-The treatment goals for Graves' disease are to inhibit the production of thyroid hormones and to block the effect of the hormones on the body.
+The treatment goals for Graves' disease are to stop the production of thyroid hormones and to block the effect of the hormones on the body.
 Some treatments include:

 Radioactive iodine therapy

-With this therapy, you take radioactive iodine, or radioiodine, by mouth.
-Because the thyroid needs iodine to produce hormones, the radioiodine goes into the thyroid cells and the radioactivity destroys the overactive thyroid cells over time.
+With this therapy, you take radioactive iodine (radioiodine) by mouth.
+Because the thyroid needs iodine to produce hormones, the thyroid takes the radioiodine into the thyroid cells and the radiation destroys the overactive thyroid cells over time.
 This causes your thyroid gland to shrink, and symptoms lessen gradually, usually over several weeks to several months.